mpeeples2008/Dogoszhi_AmericanAntiquity/README.md

+# Dogoszhi Ceramic Analysis - American Antiquity

 This repository provides the data and code necessary to reproduce the analyses from the following article:

 Giomi, Evan, Barbara J. Mills, Leslie D. Aragon, Benjamin A. Bellorado, and Matthew A. Peeples Reading between the Lines: The Social Value of Dogoszhi Style in the Chaco World. _American Antiquity_ in press.

-Note that the site locations included in this repository have been jittered and rounded to the nearest 10km to ensure the security of site location informatoin.
+All of the raw data used in this paper come from the [CyberSW database](https://cybersw.org/) and are available online there but also reproduced in this repository for ease of access.
+Note that the site locations included in this repository have been jittered and rounded to the nearest 10km to ensure the security of site location information.

 If you simply want to rerun all of the analyses in the paper and produce new versions of the figures, you can place all of the included files in a single directrory and run the "Dogoszhi_all.R" script which will initialize and call of the required functions and reproduce figures 5-11 from the paper in PDF form.
 I describe the individual analytical steps and files involved in detail below.